szeckirjr/csc412-a3/Speech-to-Text.md

 SST allows individuals to access and comprehend information more easily.
 For instance, secondary school students with reading, writing, or spelling difficulties were provided with STR technology, enhancing their ability to engage with educational content [2].
 ## References
-[1] G. R. Seebun and L. Nagowah, "Let’s Talk: An Assistive Mobile Technology for Hearing and Speech Impaired Persons," _2020 3rd International Conference on Emerging Trends in Electrical, Electronic and Communications Engineering (ELECOM)_, Balaclava, Mauritius, 2020, pp. 210-215, [doi: 10.1109/ELECOM49001.2020.9297026](https://ieeexplore.ieee.org/abstract/document/9297026).
+[1] G. R. Seebun and L. Nagowah, "Let’s Talk: An Assistive Mobile Technology for Hearing and Speech Impaired Persons," in _2020 3rd International Conference on Emerging Trends in Electrical, Electronic and Communications Engineering (ELECOM)_, Balaclava, Mauritius, 2020, pp. 210-215. [doi: 10.1109/ELECOM49001.2020.9297026](https://ieeexplore.ieee.org/abstract/document/9297026).
-[2] Shadiev, R., Hwang, W.-Y., Chen, N.-S., & Huang, Y.-M. (2014).
-Review of Speech-to-Text Recognition Technology for Enhancing Learning. _Journal of Educational Technology & Society_, 17(4), 65-84. [doi:10.2307/jeductechsoci.17.4.65](https://www.jstor.org/stable/10.2307/jeductechsoci.17.4.65)
+[2] R. Shadiev, W.-Y. Hwang, N.-S. Chen, and Y.-M. Huang, "Review of Speech-to-Text Recognition Technology for Enhancing Learning," _Journal of Educational Technology & Society_, vol. 17, no. 4, pp. 65-84, 2014. [doi:10.2307/jeductechsoci.17.4.65](https://www.jstor.org/stable/10.2307/jeductechsoci.17.4.65).